silverbulletmd/silverbullet/website/Spaces.md

 # Folder lay-out
 Every space in SilverBullet at the very least has an index page (by default named `index.md`) and a [[SETTINGS]] page (named `SETTINGS.md`).
 If you install custom [[Plugs]], these will be kept under `_plug` in your space’s folder.

+Likely you will be using [[Libraries]] that implement core functionality.
+In this case there will be a `Library` folder in your space as well.